benmoran56/esper/README.rst

 2) Installation
 ---------------
-Esper is a tiny library, and is intended to be dropped directly into your project.
+No installation is necessary.
+This is tiny library with no dependencies.
 Simply copy the *esper* directory into the top level of your project folder, and *import esper*.

 3) Structure Guidelines